 How could we learn anything, when we read such bad books?
 And yet we are such bad readers, how would we learn anything, even if we were to read good ones?

 There is no method to reading, except to read none but the best with unhurried and pensive reverence.
 ‘Read, mark, learn and inwardly digest.’
-But we’d rather scroll through second-rate stuff in a careless and distracted hurry.
+But we would rather scroll through second-rate stuff in a careless and distracted hurry.